sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

 * [CLI Method](https://sparkfun.github.io/SparkFun_RTK_Firmware/firmware_update/#updating-firmware-from-cli): Use the command line *batch_program.bat* (see below)

 The SD method is generally recommended.
 For more information see [here](https://learn.sparkfun.com/tutorials/sparkfun-rtk-surveyor-hookup-guide/firmware-updates-and-customization).

+Remember, the RTK Facet is open source hardware meaning you have total access to the [firmware](https://github.com/sparkfun/SparkFun_RTK_Firmware) and [hardware](https://github.com/sparkfun/SparkFun_RTK_Facet).
+Be sure to checkout each repo for the latest firmware and hardware information.

 ## Updating Firmware From the SD Card